-[21] It is undisputed, in this case, that Rolland Bastien was an Indian and that investment income is personal property.
-Therefore, the appeal raises a single issue, which is whether Justice Angers erred in concluding that Rolland Bastien's investment income was not property "situated on a reserve" and was therefore not exempt from taxation.
+[21] It is common ground, in this case, that the appellant is an Indian and that investment income is personal property.
+Therefore, the appeal raises a single issue, which is whether Justice Angers erred in concluding that the appellant's investment income was not property "situated on a reserve" and was therefore not exempt from taxation.